Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ```
 ![alt text](/img/posts/info.png "Checking for Data Types and Missing Records")

-Following that, I filtered the data down to records where the `city` was Paris to examine Paris.
+Following that, I filtered the data down to records where the `city` was Paris.
 Finally, I grabbed every row for a select set of relevant columns.

 ``` python